swaminathanj/ProblemSolving/guidelines.md

     - Student helpers - Problem discussion
     - Please don't use Student helpers beyond problem discussion.
 Such as posting problems or tracking students.
 It will dilute the seriousness.
 May be they can pick the problem, but faculty has to post and frontend.

+Please feel free to contact me for any doubts/queries.